"If you own a business, the best way to thank a Veteran is to hire one."

 Veterans leave military service with a wealth of transferable skills and professional experiences.
 Salary subsidies, assistive technology, tax incentives, non-paid work experiences, and special employer incentives may be available from VA to help you hire those who have served.
 Explore what VA offers to make hiring or rehiring a Veteran with a service-connected disability that much easier.

 VA created a Veterans Employment Toolkit for employers.
 This toolkit provides a variety of outside resources for employers, managers or supervisors, and human resource professionals, including information about PTSD and TBI.
 It also includes a link to Department of Labor's America's Heroes at Work site, which offers on-line trainings, webcasts, and presentations for employers.
 Find more information for employers »

 If you support a Veteran or Servicemember with a service-connected disability, who faces difficult employment challenges, there may be little left in the household budget for your higher education and career advancement.
 VA may offer assistance to help you assess your career goals and abilities, find your next job, further your education and skills, and identify places where you can get job training.

 VA may extend vocational counseling and support to family members on topics including:

 It's simple to apply.

 For Servicemembers: Ill or injured Servicemembers who have not yet received an SCD rating do not need to wait to apply.
-Servicemembers expecting a discharge that other than dishonorable who possess a VA memorandum or Integrated Disability Evaluation System (IDES) rating of 20 percent or more—as well as Servicemembers currently going through a Physical Evaluation Board—may be eligible to receive Vocational Rehabilitation (VocRehab) and Employment services.
+Servicemembers expecting a discharge that other than dishonorable who possess a VA memorandum or Integrated Disability Evaluation System (IDES) rating of 20 percent or more—as well as Servicemembers currently going through a Physical Evaluation Board—may be eligible to receive Vocational Rehabilitation & Employment services.